henrikhorluck/tdt4140-washlists/README.md

 ```
 pip install poetry
 ```
-The dependencies of the project are defined in `/backend/pyproject.toml`.
-There is also a lockfile that specifies a specific version of the packages used in the project.
-We can install dependencies from the lockfile by running poetry install from the `/28/sif_vaskelister/` directory (where the pyproject.toml file is).
+The dependencies for the backend are specificed in `/backend/pyproject.toml`.
+There is also a lockfile that specifies a specific version of the packages used in the project
+We can install dependencies from the lockfile by running poetry install from the `/backend` directory (where the pyproject.toml file is).
 ```
+cd backend
 poetry install
 ```
 ### Migrate database